collective/collective.sugarcrm/README.txt

 pasplugin
 ---------

-IAuthenticationPlugin has been implemented to provide a way to login with sugarcrm credentials
+A PAS plugin has been implemented.
+You can logged into Plone with sugarcrm credentials.

 webservice
 ----------